iterative/katacoda-scenarios/get-started/stages/03-running-a-stage.md

 # Running a stage

-We define stages to run them by
+We run particular stages by supplying their name to `dvc repro`.

 `dvc repro prepare`{{execute}}

-If the stage outputs are not where they should be, or the dependencies of the stage has changed, this command runs the stage.
+It runs the stage if dependencies of a stage has changed or outputs are absent.

 `dvc repro prepare`{{execute}}

-It doesn't run the stage because no dependencies have changed, no outputs are missing and no parameters to the experiment have changed.
+The second command doesn't run the stage because no dependencies have changed, no outputs are missing and no other conditions have been modified.

-Note that as you don't have any other stages currently, you can:
+It's possible to run the whole pipeline with a single:

 `dvc repro`{{execute}}

-to reproduce the stage.
-The command runs the whole pipeline and that pipeline has a single stage.

 In the next step, let's see how DVC tracks stage information in files and how can we define new stages by editing them.